-End of January/February 2021.
+End of January/February 2022.

 Interview with Mrs Lockley, including a discussion about your application, the subjects that you are choosing and what your future plans are.
-Parents are invited to attend the meeting virtually.
-March 2021- Conditional offer of a place.
-You will receive a letter informing you if your application has been successful and whether or not we will be offering you a conditional place of study at Bloxwich Academy sixth form for September 2021.
-All offers are conditional, and will only become final following your GCSE results in August 2021.
+Parents are invited to attend the meeting if they would like to.
+February 2022 - Conditional offer of a place.
+You will receive a letter informing you if your application has been successful and whether or not we will be offering you a conditional place of study at Bloxwich Academy sixth form for September 2022.
+All offers are conditional, and will only become final following your GCSE results in August 2022.